Understanding Psychosomatic Disorders

 An alternative service for patients with a psychosomatic disorder is psychosomatic medicine.
 This type of practice integrates the treatment of not only physical symptoms, but addresses the emotional, physical and social aspects too.
 Because of this multifaceted approach, psychosomatic medicine is described as being holistic.
 It works to move away from treatments based solely on an isolated set of physical symptoms.

 The practice uses the patient as a partner in their own healing processes, especially in the case of people who have experienced trauma.
-It encompasses deep psychological rehabilitation to work through their body’s chronic stres responses.
+It encompasses deep psychological rehabilitation to work through their body’s chronic stress responses.
 It does not dismiss clinical medicine, but acts as a bridge, urging the importance of addressing the mental and social well-being of patient, as well as the physical.

 Future outlook